1999 Latakia protests: 1998 People's Assembly elections

 Elections to the People's Assembly in Syria were held on 30 November and 1 December 1998, at which the NPF, led by the ruling Ba'ath party, won the majority of seats.
 On 11 February 1999, a national referendum verified the Assembly's decision to nominate President Assad for a fifth term in office.
 It was also speculated that Bashar al-Assad to be promoted to vice-presidency, after already acquiring colonel army rank in January that year.
-In June, Syrian authorities undertook a campaign by Bashar to counter corruption in public office, which resulted in several officials and businessmen detained.
+In June, Syrian authorities undertook a campaign led by Bashar to counter corruption in public office, which resulted in the detention of several officials and businessmen.
 In October, after a nine-month trial, former Syrian intelligence service director got a lengthy prison sentence for alleged corruption and embezzlement of public funds.

 Protests

-In September, large scale arrests by security forces of some 1,000 people in Damascus and Latakia aimed on supporters and relatives of Rifaat al-Assad.
+In September, security forces arrested around 1,000 people in Damascus and Latakia, targeting supporters and relatives of Rifaat al-Assad.

-In October, subsequent closures of Rifaat's interests provoked several days of violent clushes between Rifaat's supporters and security forces.
+In October, the subsequent closure of Rifaat's businesses provoked several days of violent clashes between Rifaat's supporters and security forces.
 The official version was that Rifaat had ignored a series of decrees from the Syrian Transport Ministry, ordering a demolition of his 'jetty' and an accompanying complex that had been established on 11,410 sq. meters of public land.

 When the police were sent to enforce the closure of the compound, they encountered small-arms fire and retreated.
 The security forces then attacked and occupied the port, resulting in two people killed.
 Opposition reports of those events, rejected by the Syrian Government, indicated that hundreds of people were killed of injured.

 After the events, the Information Minister, Muhammad Salman, warned that if Rifaat returns to Syria he would face criminal charges.
-It was never explained why the 'illegal' port of Rifaat had been tolerated for four years (1995–1999), before the crack-down.
+It was never explained why Rifaat's 'illegal' port had been tolerated for four years (1995–1999), before the crack-down.
 The 1999 crackdown in Lattakia destroyed much of Rifaat's remaining business network in Syria; large numbers of Rifaat's supporters were arrested.
 This was seen as tied to the issue of succession, with Rifaat having begun to position himself to succeed the ailing Hafez, who in his turn sought to eliminate all potential competition for his designated successor, his son Bashar al-Assad.

 Rifaat's reaction to Bashar's presidency succession

-In France, Rifaat loudly protested the succession of Bashar al-Assad to the post of president, claiming that he himself embodies the "only constitutional legality" (as vice president, alleging his dismissal was unconstitutional).
+In France, Rifaat loudly protested the succession of Bashar al-Assad to the post of president, claiming that he alone embodied the "only constitutional legality" (as vice president, alleging his dismissal was unconstitutional).
 He made threatening remarks about planning to return to Syria at a time of his choosing to assume "his responsibilities and fulfill the will of the people."
-He also exclaimed that he will rule benevolently and democratically, which he will do so with "the power of the people and the army" behind him.
+He also claimed that he would rule benevolently and democratically, with "the power of the people and the army" behind him.